Minniemaey/DATA-ANALYTICS/README.md

 # Data-Analytics
-This repo contains data cleaning, analysis and visualization projects.
+This repo contains data cleaning, exploration and visualization projects.